wmakley/wmakley.github.io/_posts/2019-02-27-publishing-a-personal-site.markdown

 ### 3. [GitHub Pages][gh-pages]

 I already use Github all the time, so this was a no-brainer.
 It gives me `git push` deploy convenience, allows me to use a custom domain, and requires absolutely no maintenance on my part.
 After setting up [Jekyll][jekyll] I have everything I need.
 Beautiful!
-There are some services that do the same thing but with more features, such as [Netlify][netlify], that I will consider if I need to do something extra.

 ## Next Steps